Recipe Difficulty: Easy, this is barely a recipe.

 I can thank my brothers girlfriend Pheobe for getting me into this habit.
-She made this drink for my niece and I often while I was visiting them in Switzerland over the holidays, a simple but lovely thing.
-So, OK, this isn`t really a recipe.
-More like a friendly reminder to throw a little love at yourself once in awhile...cause you know....it's good to do things for your overall well being.
-Maybe it's not this tea.... maybe it's a yoga class, getting outside more....taking a mental health day.... or a bubble bath and a glass of wine.
-(Yes please to all of those things) For me, making this simple tea just makes me feel good.
-Fresh lemon, sliced ginger and sometimes a spoonful of honey, can I even call it a tea?
-I'm going to.
-Point is, it's tasty and makes my body feel happy.
+She made this drink for my niece and I often while I was visiting them in Switzerland over the holidays years ago, a simple but lovely thing.
+It kinda feels like a stretch to call this a recipe, more like a friendly reminder to throw a little love at yourself once in awhile.
+Maybe it's not just this tea.... maybe it's a yoga class, getting outside more....taking a mental health day.... or a bubble bath.
+For me, making this simple tea just makes me feel good.
+It's tasty and makes my body feel happy.
 I'll make ginger lemon tea instead of pouring myself more coffee or in lieu of an evening cocktail.
 Which might not sound so exciting at first, but great habits are built on practice.
 Commit to doing something differently for a month to benefit your health, it can be a small thing, just do it daily.
 By the end of that month you will be surprised how much you can embrace changes in your life, and that momentum can propel you forward in ways you may not have been able to imagine before.
 My advice if you don't know where to start, just start small.
 Like by making yourself a ritual cup of hot fresh ginger & lemon tea.

 I first had walnut stew while visiting my mum in Fredericton, NB.
 We were too tired to cook, and Cinnamon Café is the perfect place for tasty vegan take out.
 We ordered several dishes to share, but this stew is what stood out for me.
 I consider myself an adventurous eater but yet the flavours in this were unique to me.
 Needless to say I had to try making it at home.
 The result is this recipe and it is my take of Fensenjen, inspired by what I ate, but I wouldn't use it as reference for the most authentic version out there.
 I think it is delicious none the less.